google-github-actions/get-secretmanager-secrets/README.md

     has a safe character such as `base64` or `hex`.
 For more information about available encoding types, please see the [Node.js Buffer and character encodings](https://nodejs.org/docs/latest/api/buffer.html#buffers-and-character-encodings).

+-   <a name="universe"></a><a href="#user-content-universe"><code>universe</code></a>: _(Optional, default: `googleapis.com`)_ The Google Cloud universe to use for constructing API endpoints.
+The default universe is "googleapis.com", which corresponds to https://cloud.google.com.
+Trusted Partner Cloud and Google Distributed Hosted Cloud should set this to their universe address.

 <!-- END_AUTOGEN_INPUTS -->